 Paul Young looked in good shape – older than I remember from thirty years ago.
 His unfortunate mauve jacket was was disregarded.
 I was here for the songs.
 The show began.

 I looked in alarm at my sister.
 Was there a sound problem?
 Why couldn’t I hear the lyrics?
 I waited another thirty seconds.
-The horrific truth dawned on me, Paul Young has lost his vocal ability, He sounded hoarse, rasping and tired.
+The horrific truth dawned on me, Paul Young has lost his voice, He sounded hoarse, rasping and tired.
 No longer able to reach the high notes.
 Or even stay in tune.

 It was excruciating.
 The duo of backup singers tried to cover the cracks, but to no avail.
 His voice was shot.

 He didn’t seem to care.
-He seemed happy out belting these tuneless versions of classic tunes to the subdued audience.
+He seemed happy out, belting tuneless versions of classic tunes to the subdued audience.
 It was alarming.

 He croaked and spluttered his way through the album, oblivious to the confusion of the spectators.

 In truth not all of the audience was upset.
 There was a large contingent of attendees who – one could say – would have been the target audience of ‘Menopause: The Musical’, reliving their childhood crush.

 My eyes glazed over as the spectacle unfolded.
 He swaggered about the stage, swaying his mic stand, looking like a drunk uncle at a rural wedding.
 Actually, hang on a moment.
 Was he staggering?
 Now I don’t want to draw any conclusions about whether a few snifters of whiskey had been imbibed before the concert, but it appeared there may have been a slight lack of co-ordination in his movement.
 Was he slurring his words?
 It sounded like it.